KeyLizard/project-1/README.md

-# project-1
+# Terraform in AWS Project 1
-Builds two EC2 intances that are behind an ALB using terraform
+The goals for this project is to have a ground up deployment (VPC,Security Groups) of two apache web servers behind an application load balancer